giantswarm/azure-operator/docs/azure_authentication.md

 ## Azure Operator
 This process runs on the worker nodes on the control planes.
-[When deployed](https://github.com/giantswarm/installations/blob/ad518ba95584685bf37cd9c3cca403115153dc14/ghost/draughtsman-secret-values.yaml#L20-L27), it receives a set of [parameters](https://github.com/giantswarm/azure-operator/blob/d0185b1de2cf6975f8e795a38bb55dfc875ecdeb/main.go#L125-L126) such as the `Azure.ClientID`, the `Azure.ClientSecret`, or `Azure.MSI.Enabled` to select whether to enabled [Managed Service Identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview).
+[When deployed](https://github.com/giantswarm/installations/blob/ad518ba95584685bf37cd9c3cca403115153dc14/ghost/draughtsman-secret-values.yaml#L20-L27), it receives a set of [parameters](https://github.com/giantswarm/azure-operator/blob/d0185b1de2cf6975f8e795a38bb55dfc875ecdeb/main.go#L125-L126) such as the `Azure.ClientID`, the `Azure.ClientSecret`, or `Azure.MSI.Enabled` to select whether to enable [Managed Service Identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) on the tenant clusters.

+These credentials are different for every installation, [as documented here](https://github.com/giantswarm/giantswarm/blob/master/ops-recipes/azure-service-principals.md#installation-azure-operator-sp).

 ## Credentiald server
 It's using the same credentials than Azure Operator is using.

 ## Control plane clusters
-## Cloud Provider k8s integration on masters
+### Cloud Provider k8s integration on masters
 [A new client id is created](https://github.com/giantswarm/giantnetes-terraform/blob/master/docs/installation-guide-azure.md#create-service-principal) when deploying a new control plane cluster, and it's assigned the [Azure's built-in Contributor role](https://docs.microsoft.com/es-es/azure/role-based-access-control/built-in-roles#contributor).
 The credentials are passed in the deployment step as Terraform [variables](https://github.com/giantswarm/giantnetes-terraform/blob/0e5f27fa08b15461097029d50f3ca132845a81d8/platforms/azure/giantnetes/main.tf#L73).